ngynjsn/AuctionHouse/README.md

 the auction house with no items.

 **Phase 4: Task 3**
-- I feel that there isn't much to improve since I feel that there are enough classes to follow the Single Responsibility Principle and there isn't too many classes that clutters the project.
+- There is a lot of coupling between AuctioningList and the other classes, so if I had more time, I would probably figure out a way to have less reliance on the AuctioningList and maybe introduce another class (perhaps abstract).
+Other than that, I feel that there isn't much to improve since I feel that there are enough classes to follow the Single Responsibility Principle and there isn't too many classes that clutters the project.
 In addition, all the classes seem to have a meaningful and a clear purpose.